 7. Full Dress.-Tunic.-Blue cloth, single breasted.
-Scarlet cloth collar, square in front, but slightly rounded at corners.
-Two hooks and eyes, the collar edged all round with gold cord and $\frac{1}{2}$ in. wide lace of special pattern inside the cord and along collar seam, showing a light of scarlet of $\frac{1}{2}$ in.
-The Corps badge at $\frac{1}{2}$ in. from the inner edge of gold lace on collar and half-way between the top and bottom edges. ("For R.M.
-Band the Globe and Laurel surmounted by a gold embroidered lyre.")
-Detachable shoulder straps of twisted round gold cord

-8. Unb. with blue cloth, small button in top loop, badges of rank in silver embroidery, nine buttons up the front; skirts square in front and closed behind with two back slashes, two pointed with three large regimental buttons, one at each point, and one at the waist seam, and edged with round gold wire cord as on the collar the bottom edge of slashes to reach $\frac{1}{4}$ in. from bottom of skirt.
-Round cuff, 3 $\frac{1}{2}$ ins. deep with one band of $\frac{1}{8}$ in. gold wire lace on the top edge of the cuff (substantive Colonels two bands round cuffs-the second band to be below the first with a light of one eighth of an inch of blue cloth between the rows).
-On each cuff a slash with three points edged with $\frac{1}{8}$ in. gold wire lace, except along the forearm seam; the slash to be 6 ins. long at the forearm seam and 6 $\frac{1}{2}$ ins. at the end points of the opposite side, 2 $\frac{1}{2}$ ins. broad at the narrowest parts and 2 $\frac{1}{2}$ ins. at each of the three points.
-On each slash there are three large regimental buttons at equal intervals; each button is surmounted by $\frac{1}{8}$ in. gold wire lace, beginning and ending at the forearm seam and forming a triangle at the opposite side of the button.
-A light of blue to be shown between the strips of gold lace from the button to the forearm seam.
+Scarlet cloth collar, square in front, but slightly rounded at corners, two hooks and eyes, the collar edged all round with gold cord and 1⁄2 in. wire lace of special pattern inside the cord and along collar seam, showing a light of scarlet of 1⁄2 in.
+The Corps badge at 1⁄2 in. from the inner edge of gold lace on collar and half-way between the top and bottom edges. ("For 'R.M.
+Band' the Globe and Laurel surmounted by a gold embroidered lyre.")
+Detachable shoulder straps of twisted round gold cord lined with blue cloth, small button in top loop, badges of rank in silver embroidery, nine buttons up the front; skirts square in front and closed behind with two back slashes, two pointed with three large regimental buttons, one at each point, and one at the waist seam, and edged with round gold wire cord as on the collar the bottom edge of slashes to reach 1⁄2 in. from bottom of skirt.
+Round cuffs 31⁄2 ins. deep with one band of 1⁄2 inch gold wire lace on the top edge of the cuff (substantive Colonels two bands round cuffs-the second band to be below the first with a light of one eighth of an inch of blue cloth between the rows).
+On each cuff a slash with three points edged with 1⁄2 in. gold wire lace, except along the forearm seam; the slash to be 6 ins. long at the forearm seam and 61⁄2 ins. at the end points of the opposite side, 21⁄2 ins. broad at the narrowest parts and 21⁄2 ins. at each of the three points.
+On each slash there are three large regimental buttons at equal intervals; each button is surmounted by $\frac{1}{2}$ in. gold wire lace, beginning and ending at the forearm seam and forming a triangle at the opposite side of the button.
+A line of blue to be shown between the stripes of gold lace from the button to the forearm seam.
 (See para.
 6 for Brigadiers and Substantive Colonels, and para.
-25 for Commissioned Officers from Warrant Rank and Warrant Officers).
+35 for Commissioned Officers from Warrant Rank and Warrant Officers).